gopaljogani/gopaljogani.github.io/_useless/Glossary-Todo.md

 Additional ----
 #### Discriminative Classifiers

-I devoted a [section](#generative-vs-discriminative){:.mdLink} to discriminative classifiers but in summary these are the algorithms that directly learn a (decision) boundary between classes.
+I devoted a [section](#generative-vs-discriminative) to discriminative classifiers but in summary these are the algorithms that directly learn a (decision) boundary between classes.

 As a reminder these can be either:
 * **Probabilistic**: the algorithm has a probabilistic interpretation: it tries to model $p(y\|x)$.